FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Related Work and Position of

 \textbf{Q2.
-Can neural solvers truly replace traditional numerical solvers?} Existing works~\cite{mcgreivy2024weak,wei2024pdenneval} often neglect comparison with traditional numerical solvers or offer unfair comparisons.
-To obtain a fair comparison of both computational efficiency and predictive accuracy, we propose benchmarking neural solvers against traditional numerical methods operating on coarser discretizations or using lower-order time-integration schemes (\textit{e.g.}, Euler’s method instead of fourth-order Runge–Kutta) that produce equivalent error.
-Thus, we extend the idea in \cite{mcgreivy2024weak} to compare the rollout error of the FNO~\cite{li2020fourier} to that of these coarse‐grid solvers.
-We perform experiments on three subsets with varying parameters, evaluate their long‐horizon rollout performance, and ensure a fair comparison under identical system environments.
+Can neural solvers truly replace traditional numerical solvers?} To obtain a fair comparison of both computational efficiency and predictive accuracy, we propose benchmarking neural solvers against traditional numerical solvers operating on coarser discretizations or using lower-order time-integration schemes (\textit{e.g.}, Euler’s method instead of fourth-order Runge–Kutta) that produce equivalent error.
+Thus, we extend the idea in \citet{mcgreivy2024weak} to compare the rollout error of neural solvers to that of these coarse‐grid solvers.
+We perform experiments on three subsets with varying parameters, evaluate their long‐horizon rollout performance, and ensure a fair comparison under identical system environments.}

-\textbf{Q3.
-Which discretization scheme better supports their representative neural solvers?} Neural solvers employ one of two discretization schemes: Eulerian or Lagrangian.
-In Eulerian approaches (grid- or mesh-based)~\cite{subramaniam2013lagrangian,10.1145/311535.311548}, the spatial domain is discretized by a fixed arrangement of nodes.
-In Lagrangian (particle-based) methods~\cite{muller2003particle}, discretization is realized through material points that move with the local deformation of the continuum.
+\nop{ \textbf{Q3.
+Which spatial discretization scheme better supports their representative neural solvers?} Neural solvers employ one of two discretization schemes: Eulerian or Lagrangian.
+In Eulerian approaches (grid- or mesh-based)~\citep{subramaniam2013lagrangian,10.1145/311535.311548}, the spatial domain is discretized by a fixed arrangement of nodes.
+In Lagrangian (particle-based) methods~\citep{muller2003particle}, discretization is realized through material points that move with the local deformation of the continuum.
 Existing works only compare models with the same discretization schemes.
-We investigate which discretization scheme most effectively supports its representative neural solvers in capturing core fluid dynamic behavior.
-To this end, we generate three subsets to train their representative neural solvers, and compare their rollout performance.
+To this end, we generate three subsets to train their representative neural solvers and compare their rollout performance.